 - to object to the work being altered in a way that has negative effect on their reputation

 - to not have someone else’s work falsely attributed to them

-Performers, eg actors, dancers, have the moral right:
+Performers, such as actors or dancers, have the moral right:

 - to be recognised as the performer of the piece

 - to object to the performance being altered in a way that is damaging to their reputation

 The creator or performer of a piece of work to which you own the copyright must tell you if they want to exercise these rights.

 They can choose whether or not to use their moral rights.